-Fabric uses access control lists (ACLs) to manage access to resources by associating a Policy with a resource.
+Fabric uses access control lists (ACLs) to manage access to resources by associating a policy - which specifies a rule that evaluates to true or false, given a set of identities - with the resource.
 Fabric contains a number of default ACLs.
 In this document, we'll talk about how they're formatted and how the defaults can be overridden.